Are breast implants or breast augmentation surgery right for you?

 - Use a layered closure

 At Brisbane Cosmetic Clinic, your safety is our Number 1 priority.
-Your breast implant surgery is just the beginning of your journey.
+Your breast enlargement surgery is just the beginning of your journey.
 Here’s how we’re involved in your post-surgery journey to full recovery and enjoyment of your enhanced breasts:

 - Dr Konrat will ask important questions about you and your health (your medical history).